Songwriters Guild of America

-The Songwriters Guild of America (SGA) is an organization founded in 1931, to help "advance, promote, and benefit" the profession of songwriters.
-It was founded as the Songwriters Protective Association by Billy Rose, George W. Meyer and Edgar Leslie.
-SGA issued the first standard songwriters contract in 1932 and most writers consider it the 'standard' agreement in the industry. in 1982, SGA moved its executive office from New York City to Nashville.
+The Songwriters Guild of America (SGA) is an American organization created to "advance, promote, and benefit" the profession of songwriters.
+It was founded in 1931 as the Songwriters Protective Association by Billy Rose, George W. Meyer and Edgar Leslie.
+SGA issued the first standard songwriters contract in 1932 and most writers consider it the 'standard' agreement in the industry. in 1982, SGA moved its executive office from New York City to Nashville area (Brentwood, Tennessee).
 As of February 2012, the Songwriters Guild of America, Inc., has been operating as a Tennessee corporation.
-Since 1973, The Songwriters Guild Foundation has been organized as a New York corporation.
+Since 1973, SGA has a separate subsidiary, the Songwriters Guild Foundation, which has been organized as a New York corporation.

-In 1976, the organization, along with the RIAA, was one of the driving forces behind the creation of the Copyright Act of 1976.
-In July 1999, a similar but much smaller organization — National Academy of Songwriters based on Los Angeles — closed and recommended that its 3,000 members join the Songwriters Guild of America.
+In 1976, the SGA, along with the RIAA, was one of the driving forces behind the creation of the Copyright Act of 1976.
+In July 1999, a similar but much smaller organization — National Academy of Songwriters based in Los Angeles — closed and recommended that its 3,000 members join the Songwriters Guild of America.
 NAS's impetus for closing was a concession of unnecessary redundancies of the two organizations striving for the same goal.